casdoor/casdoor-website/docs/session/single-sign-out.md

 1. **Delete current session**: Only the current session is terminated
 2. **Clear current authentication state**: The user's current session and token are cleared
-3. **Send targeted notification**: Notification providers receive the logout event with only the current session ID
+3. **Send targeted notification**: Notification providers receive the logout event with the current session ID and associated access token hashes

 This allows users to logout from a specific device or browser while remaining logged in on other sessions.
 This is useful when users share accounts across multiple devices or have concurrent sessions they want to manage individually.

+The access token hashes included in session-level logout notifications enable your subsystems to identify exactly which tokens need to be invalidated.
+When a user logs out from a specific browser or device, you can match the token hashes against your active sessions and perform targeted invalidation without affecting other devices where the user remains logged in.

 ### Logout Notifications

 When SSO logout occurs, Casdoor automatically notifies all notification providers configured in the application where the user registered.
-The notifications now include session-level information and cryptographic signatures for security.
+The notifications include session IDs, access token hashes, and cryptographic signatures for secure, synchronized logout across all integrated systems.

 Each notification provider receives a POST request with the following payload: